bkw777/dl2/README.md

 # dl2
 DeskLink2 is a [Tandy Portable Disk Drive](http://tandy.wiki/TPDD) emulator or "[TPDD server](http://tandy.wiki/TPDD_server)" written in C.

-Also in this repo is [co2ba](co2ba.md), which generates loaders for use with the -b (bootstrap) function.
+Also in this repo is [co2ba](co2ba.md), which generates loaders for use with the bootstrap function (-b).

 ## Install
 ```